phlib/db-helper-replication/README.md

 ### Replication

-The Replication helper monitors slave lag, which it stores in Memcache.
+The Replication helper monitors replica lag, which it stores in Memcache.
 This known lag can then be used to throttle long-running processes by introducing variable amounts of sleep.

-Set up slave monitoring using the CLI script (you might consider using Monit to run this automatically):
+Set up replica monitoring using the CLI script
+(you might consider using Monit to run this automatically):

 ```sh
 ./vendor/bin/db replication:monitor -c path/to/config.php -p /var/run/db-replication.pid -d start